gjkorne/taskman_v3/docs/TimerSynchronization.md

 ## Overview

-The Timer Synchronization feature enables TaskMan to maintain consistent timer state across multiple devices.
+The Timer Synchronization feature enables TassKman to maintain consistent timer state across multiple devices.
 It addresses the issue where starting a task timer on one device wouldn't reflect on another device, causing confusion and potential data inconsistency.

 ## Architecture